DIET FOR DEPRESSION

 - Almonds (Seeds)

-- Supplements : They are another way of eating omega-3 fatty acids for people who do not take it from plant sources or do not eat enough fish.
-You can take it in the form of capsules containing fish oil , powder oil or flaxseed oil. ( These products can be bought in pharmacies or health food stores)
+They are another way of eating omega-3 fatty acids for people who do not take it from plant sources or do not eat enough fish.
+You can take it in the form of capsules containing fish oil, powder oil or flaxseed oil.
+The most recommended are EPA & DHA fatty acids.

 Coffee and depression